Skip to main content

 Predictive Maintenance

-Challenges in Real Estate Maintenance
+Challenges in Preventive Maintenance

-In real estate, maintenance issues often stem from fragmented and incomplete information, creating a “black hole” of data leading to two major problems.
+Property maintenance issues often stem from fragmented and incomplete information, creating a “black hole” of data leading to two major problems.

 Running equipment until failure

-Property managers may only address equipment issues after breakdowns occur without timely information, leading to costly repairs and downtime.
+• Save 5x time your initial investment: Property managers may only address equipment issues after breakdowns occur without timely information, leading to costly repairs and downtime.

 Overpriced maintenance contract